zigzaga00/colorful-greeting/README.md

 - [x] including css styles in the html head
 - [x] javascript switch statements
 - [ ] people who prefer the winter to the summer 🤪

+> [!TIP]
+> notes to help with understanding the html and css can be found [here](https://github.com/zigzaga00/html-css-notes/blob/main/html-css-notes.md#fo) 😃